PHI-base/canto-docs/docs/disease_annotation.md

 PHI-Canto supports the following extensions for disease annotations:

 * **Host tissue infected:** relates a disease annotation to the tissue type (or anatomical region) where the disease occurred.
-Terms describing the tissue types are specified by the [Brenda Tissue Ontology](https://brenda-enzymes.org/ontology.php?ontology_id=3).
+Terms describing the tissue types are specified by the [BRENDA Tissue Ontology](https://brenda-enzymes.org/ontology.php?ontology_id=3).

 ### Finalizing the annotation